Demonbreun's Cave

 Demonbreun's Cave is a cave in Nashville which is listed on the National Register of Historic Places listings in Davidson County, Tennessee (NRHP) in 1979.
 The cave was named after a fur trapper named Timothy Demonbreun.

 History

 There is a large crack in the facade along the Cumberland River which is named for fur trapper Timothy Demonbreun.
 The cave was originally a home for Demonbreun in an area of Tennessee which was home to the indigenous Chickasaw tribe.
 He used the cave for a short time because it was near a plethora of Game animals.
-The cave appears to be a crack in the rocks along the Cumberland River: today there are steel bars across the entrance.
+The cave appears to be a crack in the rocks along the Cumberland River.
 It is approximately one mile upriver from Nashville on the right river bank.

-The cave was listed on the National Register of Historic Places listings in Davidson County, Tennessee in July of 1979.
-It was first explored between 1750-1799.
+The cave was listed on the National Register of Historic Places listings in Davidson County, Tennessee in July 1979.
+It was first explored between 1750 and 1799.